-Before babies crawl and walk, they have other important physical milestones to meet like rolling over and lifting up their heads and necks.
+Before babies crawl and walk, they have other important physical milestones to meet like rolling over, sitting up, and lifting up their heads and necks.
 In fact, nearly all of babies “moves” are predicated by his or her regular practice of tummy time.

 Tummy time is exactly what it sounds like, that is, any amount of time your baby spends in a prone (belly-down) position while awake and supervised.

 Babies who don’t spend any time on their tummies can miss out on the important practice of lifting their heads against gravity and bearing weight with their arms—activities that strengthen the muscles of the neck, shoulders, arms, and belly.
 This physical development will eventually become crucial for babies to sit, roll, push up, and crawl.

 Additionally, placing your baby on her belly for play will provide her with the opportunity to move from side-to-side, which can help with coordination, balance and postural control.
 As she gains these new motor skills and perspectives, she’ll become more confident and curious, which will encourage her to move and explore the world around her not to mention, prepare herself for crawling.

 Like adults, infants need to experience a variety of positions throughout the day in order to maintain and develop healthy, functional bodies.
 Newborns who spend the majority of their time in car seats and lying on their backs can develop a misshapen or flattened head.
 This has only worsened in recent years due to the “Back to Sleep” campaign of the early 1990s, which recommended placing all sleeping babies on their backs.
 While this important practice significantly reduced the prevalence of sudden infant death syndrome or SIDS, it has introduced new concerns about infants’ head shape, not to mention early physical and motor development.

 You can balance out the nighttime back sleeping with tummy time as well as baby wearing.